In this lesson, we’ll learn how to add the product taxonomies to the frontend dashboard.

 5- Set up the taxonomies page on the frontend

 Now you can use the Quick Settings panel to set up the categories, tags and attributes page on the frontend dashboard.

 First, start by selecting the following info:

 - Preview site: You can preview a specific subsite’s content, but right now we don’t have other subsites.

 - Page Title: Enter the page title in this field.

 - URL Slug: Enter the page slug on this page.

 - Add page to this menu: Select the Main Menu.

-Once you’re done editing the form, click Save to apply the changes.
+Once you’re done editing the page, click on Save and publish the page.